airbnb/javascript/react/README.md

   - Only `default export` one React component per file.
   - Always use JSX syntax.
-  - Always use `React.createElement`
+  - Use `React.createElement` instead of `class extends React.Component`
+  - Prefer stateless components over stateful components
-  - Don't use Mixins
+  - Don't use mixins

 ## Class vs React.createClass

-  - Use `React.createClass`, don't use the ES6 class syntax for now
+  - Use `React.createClass`; don't use the ES6 class syntax for now

   ```javascript
   // bad